-4 Things To Do in Connecticut in the Fall
+4 of Our Favorite Things To Do in Connecticut in the Fall

-There are few things that are quite as quintessentially “fall” as apple picking.
+There are few activities that scream “fall” more than apple picking!
 One of the best things about Connecticut in the fall is the opportunity to pick your own delicious fruit straight from the tree.
-There are several places near Greenwich to go apple picking!
-In Easton, CT you’ll find Silverman’s Farm, which boasts orchards to pick your own apples as well as an animal farm, tractor rides, and musical performances.
-For fresh maple syrup and apple picking, Warrup’s Farm in West Redding, CT is the place to be!
+There are several places near Greenwich to do this.
+In the town of Easton, you’ll find Silverman’s Farm, where you’ll find a u-pick orchard as well as live animals, tractor rides, and musical performances.
+For fresh maple syrup and fantastic apple-picking, Warrup’s Farm in West Redding is another popular spot in the fall.
 There are also many apple orchards near NYC both in Connecticut and New York State.

 New Englanders love Halloween, and Connecticut is no exception!
-To best celebrate a New England Halloween, work up the courage to visit the scariest haunted places in CT.
-If you’re looking for a less spooky and more friendly-friendly option, you may also explore one of the nearby haunted house attractions.
-Trick-or-treating on Maher Avenue in Downtown Greenwich is fun for kids of all ages and a great way to spend a relaxing and fun-filled Halloween night.
+To best celebrate a New England Halloween, work up the courage to visit at least one of the scariest haunted places in CT.
+If you’re looking for a more friendly-friendly option, explore one of the nearby haunted house attractions.
+Trick-or-treating on Maher Avenue in Downtown Greenwich is fun for kids of all ages as well!

 Recognized as the most romantic bed and breakfasts in Connecticut, Stanton House Inn offers an intimate and comfortable getaway unlike any other.
 The historic mansion-turned-inn boasts 20 gorgeous guest rooms that exude a romantic ambiance and an array of premium amenities like free Wi-Fi, complimentary breakfast, an outdoor swimming pool, beautiful gardens, and unparalleled guest service.
 We even offer a selection of add-ons to enhance your stay, like a fresh floral arrangement or a fresh fruit basket placed in your room before you arrive!